-Nearly 12 million Americans suffer from tinnitus, ringing in the ears that can stop and start or continue non-stop.
-In addition to ringing in ears, the sound can resemble a roar, squeal, whine, buzz, click, hiss, or hum and can affect one ear or both.
-In at least one million cases, tinnitus or ear ringing is severe enough to interfere with daily activities; the disorder is so distracting that people can’t hear, work or even sleep.
+An estimated 50 million Americans have experienced tinnitus – ringing in one or both ears that can stop and start or continue nonstop.
+Those affected often describe hearing sounds that resemble a roar, squeal, whine, buzz, click, hiss, or hum.
+In two million cases, the disorder is so severe that people can’t hear, work or even sleep.

-Most tinnitus is due to damage to the microscopic endings of the hearing nerve in the inner ear, commonly from exposure to loud noise.
-Other causes include allergy, high or low blood pressure, a tumor, diabetes, thyroid problems, a head or neck injury.
-Some drugs including anti-inflammatories, antibiotics, sedatives, antidepressants and aspirin can cause tinnitus.
-If this is the case, changing drugs or lowering the dosage usually takes care of the problem of ringing in the ears.
+Tinnitus is a symptom, not a disease.
+Most cases are due to damage to the microscopic endings of the sensory nerve in the inner ear, commonly from exposure to loud noise (as from amplified music or gunfire).
+Other causes include allergy, high or low blood pressure, a tumor, diabetes, thyroid dysfunction, and head or neck injury.
+In addition, some drugs, including aspirin and other anti-inflammatories, antibiotics, sedatives, and antidepressants can also cause tinnitus.
+If so, changing drugs or lowering the dosage usually helps.

 Andrew Weil, M.D.